anilzen/MathQuantum/content/authors/Wiggins/_index.md

 ---
 # Display name
-title: Jade LeSchack
+title: Rafael Eduardo Romero Mendez

-weight: 7
+weight: 12

 # Is this the primary user of the site?
 superuser: false